Dr-Mystic/Digital-Image-Processor/README.md

 # Image Processor App

 ## Description
 This is a PyQt5-based desktop application that allows users to perform various image processing tasks using OpenCV.
-Users can open images, apply transformations like grayscale conversion, rotation, scaling, edge detection, flipping, blurring, and sharpening, and then save the processed images.
+Users can open images, apply transformations like grayscale conversion, rotation, scaling, edge detection, flipping, blurring, sharpening, converting to pencil sketch, and then save the processed images.

 ## Features
 - Open and display images